cloud8421/elm.mk/README.md

 - `make watch`: starts the file watcher and the http server, recompiling files on save
 - `make help`: shows all main tasks
 - `make config`: shows paths used for project files
+- `make tests`: runs the entire test suite
+- `make tests-watch`: starts the test watcher, which reruns tests when files change

 Some guidelines: